-The following Insurance & Reinsurance guidance note Produced in partnership with Richard Spiller and Rebecca Huggins of HFW provides comprehensive and up to date legal information covering:
+The following Insurance & Reinsurance practice note Produced in partnership with HFW provides comprehensive and up to date legal information covering:

 The Third Parties (Rights against Insurers) Act 2010 (TP(RAI)A 2010) repeals and replaces the Third Parties (Rights against Insurers) Act 1930 (TP(RAI)A 1930).
 The purpose of TP(RAI)A 1930 was to ensure that, where an insured had incurred an insured liability to a third party but subsequently became insolvent, the insurance money would be paid to the third party rather than become an asset in the insolvency to be shared amongst all the insured's creditors.